superfly/docs/flyctl/cmd/flyctl_ssh_log.md

 Log of all issued SSH certs.
-Each organization has its own root certificate.
+Each organization has a different root certificate.
+This is used for members of the organization and its apps' instances.

 ## Usage
 ~~~